rockerBOO/awesome-neovim/README.md

 - [nvim-lua/lsp_extensions.nvim](https://github.com/nvim-lua/lsp_extensions.nvim) - Repo to hold a bunch of info & extension callbacks for built-in LSP.
 - [RishabhRD/nvim-lsputils](https://github.com/RishabhRD/nvim-lsputils) - Better defaults for nvim-lsp actions.
 - [glepnir/lspsaga.nvim](https://github.com/glepnir/lspsaga.nvim) - A light-weight lsp plugin based on neovim built-in lsp with a highly performant UI.
+- [folke/lsp-trouble.nvim](https://github.com/folke/lsp-trouble.nvim) - A pretty diagnostics list to help you solve all the trouble your code is causing.
 - [kosayoda/nvim-lightbulb](https://github.com/kosayoda/nvim-lightbulb) - The plugin shows a lightbulb in the sign column whenever a `textDocument/codeAction` is available at the current cursor position.
 - [onsails/lspkind-nvim](https://github.com/onsails/lspkind-nvim) - The plugin adds vscode-like icons to neovim lsp completions.
 - [ojroques/nvim-lspfuzzy](https://github.com/ojroques/nvim-lspfuzzy) - A small plugin to make the LSP client use FZF